By TMoM Team Member Katie Moosbrugger

 Sure enough, a few months later, I made plans with friends to have lunch at Restaurant 101, right on the corner Main Street and Court Square (a popular location for events and concerts).
 Restaurant 101 offers seating inside and out, as well as a menu that appeals to just about everyone with delicious plates and reasonable prices.
 They offer everything from burgers, wraps and salads to entrees featuring pasta, seafood and steaks.

 After lunch we strolled down historic Main Street to visit a few of the other local businesses.
 Right next to Restaurant 101 is O’Callahans Publick House, an Irish pub that also features music and entertainment in the evenings.
-Across the street is the Factory Coffee House, a favorite gathering place that not only offers fresh ground coffee specialties but also quick bites and smoothies.
 There are a few other restaurants downtown, plus some that are not far away.
 A good list of other dining options can be found here.

 There are a bunch of cute shops worth visiting (and some just outside of downtown), but you can see a good list HERE of what’s available for a shopping trip in Mocksville.